 Smith’s savvy as a route runner is what generates most of his separation, and at the catch point, he caps off the process with nice body control and rock-solid hands.

-Smith will test well at the NFL Combine, but his athleticism alone doesn’t separate him from defensive backs.
+Smith is a very good athlete, but his athleticism alone doesn’t separate him from defensive backs.
 What separates him is his high football IQ, toughness, diligence, and microscopic attention to detail.
 Those are the traits a prospect needs to perform beyond their limitations, and Smith fulfills that requirement.

 DeVonta Smith’s best fits in the 2021 NFL Draft